 Take advantage of that!

 Do you want to learn Spanish for business?
 Maybe you would rather start with vocabulary lists?
 Or do you want an intensive course with a private tutor?

 Whatever you want to do, you are the sole decision-maker and the one to draw the path of your learning.
 Choose what works for you, work around schedule and do not waste a single moment with a learning method that is not working.

 You are mature enough to know why you want to learn that new language.
 You know what you want from your classes or courses and you can say “Next!” if things do not go as planned.

 To continue on from the previous advantage: You are old enough to know whether you want to pay for learning a language or not.
 You can decide if buying the premium version of that app may pay off, if you want to invest a few hundred in a thorough learning plan or if you would rather use entirely free resources.

-And that is all for today, my friends.
+And that is all for today, my friends—now you know the best way to learn Spanish as an adult!
 I hope I have been able to convince you that learning a new language as an adult is more than a good idea.
 It is a great idea!

 It is never too late to learn new things, especially a language as beautiful as Spanish.

 Choose the methods that suit you best and start learning right away.
 I am sure this new chapter of your life will be full of new and exciting adventures… in Spanish!

 If you've made it this far that means you probably enjoy learning Spanish with engaging material and will then love FluentU.